Server Settings

 Project members

-This section allows to custom the contact email to be used on the contact button of the patform's main menu
+This section allows customizing the contact email to be used on the contact button of the platform's main menu:

-Thinger.io server needs to be reset after modifying any of these parameters in order to be configured on its files.
-The restart section allows executing the process in a simple way.
+The Thinger.io server needs to be reset after modifying any of these parameters in order to be configured in its files.
+The restart section allows executing the process easily: